FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 {{< image div_style="" img_style="display: block; margin: 0 auto; background-color: transparent; width: 50%;" src="/talks_data/20210115_functionaldesign/images/design_4.png">}}

 Note that this approach also opens the door for optimization.
 We could for example write an interpreter which only purpose is to translate some business logic to an optimized evaluation function that maximizes performances at runtime, or one that optimizes the resulting data-structure into something more manageable.
-Sky is the limit.
+The Sky is the limit.

 ## Composition